tenox7/wfm/README.md

 Node or any other bloat.
 WFM works on both modern and legacy web browsers going back to Internet Explorer 2.x and Netscape 3.x.
 It outputs validated HTML 4.01 without JavaScript.

+## Directory tree

+WFM exposes a directory tree via web based interface.
+For security it relies entirely on chroot(2) for selection which path to use and the base directory is always / (root).
+Chroot can be set by WFM's own `-chroot=/dir` flag or by your service manager.
+For example Systemd service file `RootDirectory=` directive.

 ## Deployment scenarios

-WFM relies on chroot for limiting which directory to use.
-Chroot can be set by WFM own `-chroot=/dir` flag or by Systemd `RootDirectory=`.
-Also depending on what port you want WFM to listen to (eg 80/443 vs 8080) you need to run it as root or regular user.
-If ran by root WFM supports flag `-setuid=<user>` to setuid after port bind is complete.
+Setting chroot(2) and binding to ports below 1024 requires root user or capability set on the binary file.
+Depending on whether you bind to port :80, :443 or :8080 and whether chroot is performed by wfm itself or service manager you can run it as a regular user or root user.

 ### Systemd